rascol/Raspberry-Pi-PPS-Client/README.md

 `$ sudo apt-get install chkconfig`

-This is necessary if you want automatic operation of pps-client on system startup.
+This is necessary if you want to install pps-client as a system service.

 # Installing
 ---